 Great Day for Goalies

-Rogie Vachon became the first goaltender to ever win 100 games for the Kings, on Jan.
+Rogie Vachon became the first goaltender to win 100 games for the Kings on Jan.
 22, 1976, in a 6-3 victory over the visiting Toronto Maple Leafs.
 Mike Murphy scored four goals, including three in the third period for his second career hat trick and first with Los Angeles.
 Hall of Famer Marcel Dionne set a new team record with five assists.

 Exactly two decades later, on Jan.
 22, 1996, Allan Bester picked up his first NHL victory in five years and 297 days when he led the Stars to a 6-4 win over the Vancouver Canucks.
 He was called into duty after both Andy Moog and Darcy Wakaluk were lost to injury.

-Brodeur stopped all 24 shots he faced for his 120th career shutout, on Jan.
+Brodeur stopped all 24 shots he faced for his 120th career shutout on Jan.
 22, 2013, to lead the Devils to 3-0 blanking of the Philadelphia Flyers.
 This was his 10th career shutout against the Flyers, who lost their third straight game to start the season for the first time since 1994-95, the last time the season started late due to a lockout.

 Big-Time Personal Milestones

-Jean Pronovost scored twice in the first period, on Jan.
+Jean Pronovost scored twice in the first period on Jan.
 22, 1978, to become the first player in Pittsburgh Penguins’ history to score 300 goals.
 His milestone tallies were the difference in a 3-1 win over the visiting New York Rangers.

-Defenseman Phil Housley scored his 250th career goal, on Jan.
+Defenseman Phil Housley scored his 250th career goal on Jan.
 22, 1995, as the Calgary Flames picked up a 4-1 road win in Detroit.

-Pat LaFontaine’s third-period goal, on Jan.
+Pat LaFontaine’s third-period goal on Jan.
 22, 1998, gave him 1,000 points in his NHL career.
 He also had an assist in the Rangers’ 4-3 home-ice loss to the Flyers.

-Pavel Bure scored two goals, including the game-winner overtime, on Jan 22, 2000, to lead the Panthers to a 4-3 victory over the visiting Boston Bruins.
-His first goal, in the middle frame, gave him 300 in his career and made the seventh-fastest player in NHL history to reach this milestone.
+Pavel Bure scored two goals, including the game-winner overtime on Jan 22, 2000, to lead the Panthers to a 4-3 victory over the visiting Boston Bruins.
+His first goal, in the middle frame, gave him 300 in his career and made him the seventh-fastest player in NHL history to reach this milestone.
 His performance gave him 34 goals on the season, setting a new Florida team record.

-Peter Laviolette won the 500th game of his career, on Jan.
+Peter Laviolette won the 500th game of his career on Jan.
 22, 2017, as he coached the Nashville Predators to a 4-2 victory at the Minnesota Wild.
 The Predators scored the last four goals of the night after falling behind 2-0 in the first period.
 Laviolette joined John Tortorella as the only two U.S.-born head coaches to win 500 NHL games.

 Odds & Ends

-The Canucks celebrated their 1,000th game in franchise history, on Jan.
+The Canucks celebrated their 1,000th game in franchise history on Jan.
 22, 1983, with a 4-3 win over the Oilers.
 Defenseman Doug Halward led the offense by scoring the first two goals of the contest.

-The Penguins finally picked up their first win in Edmonton, on Jan.
+The Penguins finally picked up their first win in Edmonton on Jan.
 22, 1986, when they beat the Oilers 7-4.
 They had gone 0-9-1 in their first 10 trips to Alberta after the Oilers joined the NHL at the start of the 1979-80 season.
 Mike Bullard scored his fifth career hat trick to lead the offense, while Mario Lemieux recorded four assists.

-Another 10-game losing streak was ended on this night when the Red Wings beat the Bruins 6-5 in overtime.
+Another 10-game losing streak ended this night when the Red Wings beat the Bruins 6-5 in overtime.
 Warren Young scored two goals, including the game-winner, to snap Detroit’s 0-7-3 streak against Boston on home ice.

-Despite a total of 17 goals scored, on Jan.
+Despite a total of 17 goals scored on Jan.
 22, 1994, Rangers goaltender Mike Richter was named the most valuable player of the NHL All-Star Game.
 He played the second period and only allowed two goals on 21 shots and denied Bure on three breakaways.
 His MVP win was very popular with the fans who packed his home arena, Madison Square Garden.
 Senators’ rookie Alexei Yashin scored the game-winning goal as the Eastern Conference beat the Western Conference 9-8.

-Cam Neely scored three power-play goals for his 12th career hat trick, on Jan.
+Cam Neely scored three power-play goals for his 12th career hat trick on Jan.
 22, 1995, as the Bruins beat the Flyers 4-1 for their eighth straight opening-night victory.
 Hall of Famers Ray Bourque and Adam Oates each picked up three assists.
 Rookie goaltender Blaine Lacher picked up the win in his NHL debut.